JatinDjd/mit_campaign_india/README.md

 ## Folder Structure

-The repository follows a structured organization to ensure clarity and maintainability.
+The repository is structured as such to ensure clarity and easy navigation.
 Here's a high-level overview:

 root/ \
 ├── assets/ \